ahadas/kubevirt.github.io/about.md

 ## Motivation

-There is a wide range of management applications dealing with different aspects of operating system and workload virtualization, e.g. oVirt (data center, full OS virt), OpenStack (cloud, full OS virt) and OpenShift (cloud, application containers).
+There is a wide range of management applications dealing with different aspects of operating system and workload virtualization, e.g., oVirt (data center, full OS virt), OpenStack (cloud, full OS virt) and OpenShift (cloud, application containers).
 In terms of infrastructure they all have broadly similar requirements for features such as API resource management, distributed